MileHacker Logo

 • Arulmigu Sri Rajakaliamman Glass Temple: Intricately decorated with 300,000 pieces of colored glass, yielding a dazzling effect.
 It is accessible daily with a small entrance fee.

-• Johor Bahru Old Chinese Temple: Dating back to 1870, one of the oldest religious structures, symbolizing unity for five Chinese dialect groups.
+• Johor Bahru Old Chinese Temple: Dating back to 1870, one of the earliest religious structures, symbolizing unity for five Chinese dialect groups.
 Free entry, located near Jalan Tan Hiok Nee, simplifying a visit.

 • Komtar JBCC & City Square: Two interconnected large shopping malls next to JB Sentral.
 They hold extensive retail, dining, and entertainment options.
 They furnish convenience for last-minute going shopping or dining before or after crossing to Singapore.